tprochnow/theme-academic-cv/content/project/summerpa/index.md

 +++
 **Project Goals** <br /><br />
-	The SPACES Study: Social and Physical Activity Contexts in the Environment in Summer is a groundbreaking research project led by Dr. Tyler Prochnow at Texas A&M University, in partnership with the Bryan Independent School District (BISD).
-This study aims to uncover the complex interplay between social networks, built environments, and physical activity among youth during the summer months.
+	The SPACES Study: Social and Physical Activity Contexts in the Environment in Summer is a groundbreaking research project led by Dr. Tyler Prochnow at Texas A&M University, in partnership with the Bryan Independent School District (BISD) and College Station Independent School District (CSISD).
+This study aims to uncover the complex interplay between social networks, built environments, and physical activity/mental health among youth during the summer months.
 <br /><br />

 <br /><br />